 \subsection{Robotic Platform}

 We describe the robotic platform and perception setup used for all tasks.
-Our experimental platform is built on the Agibot robotic system, which consists of dual 7-DoF manipulator arms mounted on a mobile base with an adjustable waist mechanism.
-The platform supports modular end-effectors, enabling flexible configuration with either standard grippers or 6-DoF dexterous hands depending on the task requirements.
+Our experimental platform is built on two AgiBot robotic systems, which both consist of dual 7-DoF manipulator arms mounted on a mobile base with an adjustable waist mechanism.
+The platforms support modular end-effectors, enabling flexible configuration with either standard grippers or 6-DoF dexterous hands depending on the task requirements.
 The perception system includes multiple camera modalities: an RGB camera providing front-view coverage, along with RGB cameras mounted on each end-effector for close-up manipulation views.
 This multi-camera setup enables comprehensive visual observation from both global and local perspectives, which is essential for fine-grained manipulation tasks.
 For human-in-the-loop data collection, we employ VR-based teleoperation control.
 The operator uses a VR headset and controllers to command the robot.
 The VR controller hand gestures are mapped to end-effector translations and rotations, which are then converted to joint angle commands through inverse kinematics.
 The controller thumbsticks and buttons enable base and body movement control, while trigger buttons actuate the end-effectors.
-This teleoperation interface allows operators to provide real-time demonstrations, reset and interventions during policy rollouts, enabling the collection of high-quality demonstration data and safety interventions when needed.
+This teleoperation interface allows operators to provide real-time demonstrations, resets, and interventions during policy rollouts, enabling the collection of high-quality demonstration data and safety interventions when needed.